espinosacodes/espinosacodes/README.md

 <h3 align="center">Software and Systems Engineering at ICESI University</h3>
 <p align="center">

 I'm fascinated by the intersection of algorithmic trading and competitive programming.
-In the world of algorithmic trading, I'm drawn to the challenge of developing strategies that analyze market data and execute trades autonomously.
-I enjoy the blend of financial knowledge, mathematical modeling, and coding required to bring these algorithms to life.
-My approach emphasizes technical analysis, machine learning, and fundamentals movements on the market.
+In algorithmic trading, I thrive on the challenge of developing autonomous strategies that analyze market data and execute trades with precision.
+My work involves technical analysis, machine learning, and understanding fundamental market movements to create high-performance algorithms.

-Outside of trading, I channel my competitive spirit into the world of programming competitions.
-Here, I thrive on the problem-solving aspect and the constant push to improve my coding skills.
-The thrill of tackling complex algorithms and emerging victorious keeps me motivated to learn and grow as a programmer.
-These two passions, algorithmic trading and competitive programming, complement each other by honing my analytical thinking, problem-solving abilities, and coding proficiency.
+Outside of trading, I bring my competitive edge to the world of programming competitions.
+The problem-solving challenges and continuous improvement keep me motivated to sharpen my coding skills.
+Together, these pursuits enhance my analytical thinking, problem-solving, and programming proficiency.
 </p>
 <p align="center">
 </p>